-To make tangible impact, CMD works in collaboration with others to build resilient communities with hope to become self-sufficient, and to increase pool of community facilitators with a zeal to transform the wider society out of extreme poverty, hunger, illiteracy and diseases, and to improve social amenities, welfare and economic livelihoods.
+Over the past years, CMD works to equip people with skills, knowledge and helps communities rebuild their livelihoods through resilience building programs in collaboration with other stakeholders to become self-sufficient, and to increase pools of capable community facilitators to transform communities out of extreme poverty, hunger, illiteracy and diseases, and to improve social amenities, welfare and economic livelihoods of the society.

-Over the past years, CMD has established strong organizational policies and management standards.
-These include a state of the art human resource, financial and procurement management policies that are continuously reviewed with active participation and inputs of CMD staffs, beneficiaries, experts and donors.
+CMD has established strong organizational policies and management standards, these include a state-of-the-art human resource, financial and procurement management policies that are continuously reviewed with active participation and inputs of staffs, beneficiaries, experts and donors.
 Staffs have opportunities for furthering their careers through both in-house trainings and sponsorship abroad that equip them with the necessary expertise and skills to deliver on their mandate.

 Our Work is Focused on six Thematic Programs

-“Improved health and socio-economic well-being of communities by reducing the incidence of water and sanitation-related diseases through instilling sustainable safe water, sanitation, and hygienic practices that enhance behavioral changes”.
+Improved health and socio-economic well-beings of communities by reducing incidences of water and sanitation-related diseases through instilling sustainable safe water, sanitation and hygienic practices that enhance behavioral changes.

 Protection & Peace Building

-“Improved food security and livelihoods among communities through crop and horticulture production, livestock production, fishing, self-reliance, and resilience”
+Improved food security and livelihoods among communities through crops, horticulture production, livestock health, production, fishing and resilience initiatives to enhances self-reliance.